30 Best Tips for Dressing Well in Your 30s

 Every man should own two watches minimum: one lavish (to impress clients and coworkers), one casual (for everyone else).
 You're covered for every occasion.
 For some timepiece ideas, check out the 7 Must-Have New Vintage-Inspired Watches.

 If you're wondering what not to wear after 30, it's anything that's not tailored.
 This is a mistake most 20-somethings make—and it's fine then.
 But in your 30s, this slip-up is just no longer acceptable.
 Your clothes should fit you well.
 Bringing an ill-fitting suit or a poorly contouring dress to a tailor can instantly increase the item's classiness level.
 By getting clothing tailored, you look like a million bucks.
 (Literally.
 Good tailoring can even give off the impression of custom-made pieces.)

 Buy a leather jacket

 But if you're going to wear a leather jacket, wear a leather jacket.
 Ditch the Zara knockoff and pick up an All Saints or RL Ralph Lauren.
 You've come so far from the fleece you wore in college.

 Invest in well-made work-out clothes

-Sure, it can be tempting to stock up on leggings or gym shorts at Marshall’s for $10 each.
-But get this: Wearing workout clothes you’re proud to be in is actually proven to help get you going to the gym more often.
-In fact, this tactic is just one of the 20 Science-Backed Ways to Motivate Yourself to Lose Weight.
+Sure, it can be tempting to stock up on leggings or gym shorts at Marshall's for $10 each.
+But get this: Wearing workout clothes you're proud to be in is actually proven to help get you going to the gym more often.
+In fact, this tactic for how to dress in your 30s is just one of the 20 Science-Backed Ways to Motivate Yourself to Lose Weight.